-In our opinion, except for the possible effects of the matter described in the Basis for Qualified Opinion paragraph, the financial statements present fairly, in all material respects, the financial position of the Corporation of the Township of St. Clair St. Clair River Trail Trust Fund as at December 31, 2014 and the results of its financial performance and cash flows for the year then ended in accordance with Canadian public sector accounting standards.
+In our opinion, except for the possible effects of the matter described in the Basis for Qualified Opinion paragraph, the financial statements present fairly, in all material respects, the financial position of the Corporation of the Township of St. Clair St. Clair River Trail Trust Fund as at December 31, 2015 and the results of its operations, changes in net financial assets and cash flows for the year then ended in accordance with Canadian public sector accounting standards.